 What is systems integration—and why does higher education need it?

 Systems integration refers to the ability to share and access data among solutions.
 It’s important because you're going to get the most value out of solutions that share information with each other.

 Institutions buy solutions that have functional jobs to do, and often, those jobs are department-specific.
-Take your admissions team: it probably has a recruiting and enrolment system.
+Take your admissions team: it probably has a recruiting and enrollment system.
 Imagine how much more value you’d get if it was integrated with your student system.
-When an applicant accepts and enrols, their relevant personal information would be automatically shared with, and available through, the student system.
+When an applicant accepts and enrolls, their relevant personal information would be automatically shared with, and available through, the student system.

 What are the top three benefits of integration?